Home » Preventative Dentistry

 Protect your oral health with preventative dentistry in Mississauga

 Your body has incredible healing abilities, but unfortunately, your teeth can’t restore themselves once they are damaged.
 Preventative care ensures you can keep your natural teeth for as long as possible and saves you money and time on dental work.
-Dr. Kotecha and the team at Dentistry on 10 provide preventative dentistry services for patients in Mississauga so they can show off their smiles with pride for years to come.
+Dr. Rina Raichada and the team at Dentistry on 10 provide preventative dentistry services for patients in Mississauga so they can show off their smiles with pride for years to come.

 Prevention starts at home

-Proper hygiene is the foundation of preventative care, and Dr. Kotecha can provide education to every patient to help them understand the best way to prevent tooth decay and gum disease.
+Proper hygiene is the foundation of preventative care, and Dr. Rina Raichada can provide education to every patient to help them understand the best way to prevent tooth decay and gum disease.
 Your mouth is the ideal climate for bacteria to find food and grow, and while you can’t prevent them from getting into your mouth, you can keep them at bay by brushing at least twice a day and flossing daily.
-Dr. Kotecha can work with you to improve your brushing and flossing technique and educate you on the best tools to use to prevent plaque and tartar buildup on your teeth and gums.
+Dr. Rina Raichada can work with you to improve your brushing and flossing technique and educate you on the best tools to use to prevent plaque and tartar buildup on your teeth and gums.

 Additionally, your diet and eating habits make a big difference.
 The more sugary foods and drinks you have each day, the more food there is for bacteria to feed on.
 Reducing your sugar intake and spacing your meals and snacks throughout the day reduces your risk for decay and infection significantly.
 Unfortunately, some people have a higher risk for decay than others, and even people with good natural defenses need some help from a dentist.